 Making plans will always make God laugh, that’s true.
 But that doesn’t mean you should stop doing them.
 On the contrary, you should keep God laughing for as much as you can, wouldn’t you? 😉 Projecting a new reality together is an incredibly powerful form of caring.
 You may never be there, in that new reality, but at least your tried together.

 Ask questions.
 Respond to questions.
 Say yes or no. But do talk.
-Keep the communication channels opened.
+Keep the communication channels open.
 Don’t think the other one should guess what you want, what you need or what you may want to happen in your life.
 Give clear answers, and ask clear questions.
-An uncomfortable truth shows more caring than a comfortable but deceiving silence.
+An honest, uncomfortable truth shows more care than a comfortable, but deceiving silence.

 As often as you can.
 There are persons who are somehow killing your smile before it’s even born.
 With pessimism, anger or just constant irony and arrogance.
 Smile in their presence even more, regardless of the fact that it will take incredibly more effort from you.
 Smiling is the cheapest and most effective act of caring.